Home » Recipes » Savory » Tarts and Galettes » Rustic Tomato Tart

 Brush the pastry with the beaten egg.

-Bake in preheated oven for 25 – 30 minutes, or until puff pastry is deeply golden brown.
+Bake in preheated oven for 25 – 35 minutes, or until puff pastry is deeply golden brown, with tomato jam bubbling at the edges.

 Sprinkle with chopped herbs.
 Garnish with additional Parmesan, if desired.